03 Apr Fortnight: Health 2.0 Meets Ix in Beantown!

 - Don Caruso, MD Hitchock-Keene Clinic

 - Don Caruso, MD, has been a primary care physician, practicing family medicine, at Dartmouth Hitchcock-Keene Clinic since 1992.
 He also has been their lead physician spearheading the adoption of electronic health records and consumer use of electronic tools.
 Since 2005, he served as their Associate Medical Director, and was Chairman of Family Medicine for the 12 years prior.
 He was Microsoft Physician of the Year in 2003.
 He received his MD from New York Medical College and completed his family medicineresidency at UMASS Medical Center.
-He served as Medical Director and Family Physician atHarrington Family Health Center from 1987 to 1992.
+He served as Medical Director and Family Physician atHarrington Family Practice from 1987 to 1992.

 I will also have a marquee lineup of presenters including: